 Another individual around which plotting centered was General Camilo Valenzuela, Commander of the Santiago Garrison.
-General Valenzuela was in league with several other active duty officers, including of the several other active duty officers, including ot
+General Valenzuela was in league with several other active duty officers, including (CIA Report on Chilean Task Force Activities, November 18, 1970) All of these officers, with the possible exception of were in contact with Viaux as well.